karojg/garden/src/site/notes/Home.md

 Hey, I am Karo 🌱

 I am a Software Developer from sunny Costa Rica who enjoys developing web-based applications, coffee, swimming, and traveling.
-This is my digital garden, where you will find my learning notes.
+This is my digital garden, where you will find my in progress learning notes.

 Notes Index
 - [[css/index|CSS]]